Alaska High-Altitude Photography (AHAP) Program 1978-1986

 Much of Alaska was photographed from high-altitude U-2 and ER-2 aircraft between 1978 and 1986 under a multi-agency, State and Federal partnership: The Alaska High-Altitude Photography Program (AHAP).
 This is considered by many to be the last successful acquisition of a statewide map.

 These data provide a valuable baseline for detecting change that has occurred in Alaska in recent decades.

 Places to get further information on the AHAP program:

 - The Geophysical Institute’s GeoData Center AHAP page.
 Diapositive prints and high-resolution scans of individual frames are available from the UAF-GI GeoData Center.

 - The USGS EarthExplorer catalog has medium resolution scans available for immediate download.
 High-resolution scans can be ordered for a small cost.
-Search withing the data set label “Aerial Photography -> Aerial Photo Single Frames” to see the holdings available through EarthExplorer.
+Search using the data set label “Aerial Photography -> Aerial Photo Single Frames” to see the holdings available through EarthExplorer.

 From the AHAP Program booklet executive summary: